-Key Point: We recommend always striving for the Global FAST® Approach and not “selective imaging” which leads to “Satisfaction of Search Error”, “Confirmation Bias Error” and “Anchor Bias Error”, any of which lead to potentially catastrophic mismanagement of patients.
-In other words, “asking a question, and going and looking (selective imaging)” is a flawed concept.
+Key Point: We recommend always striving for the Global FAST® Approach and not “selective (point-of-care ultrasound, POCUS) imaging” which leads to “Satisfaction of Search Error”, “Confirmation Bias Error”, and “Anchor Bias Error”, any of which lead to potentially catastrophic mismanagement of patients.
+In other words, “asking a question, and going and looking (POCUS selective imaging)” is a flawed concept by many of my outspoken colleagues.

 The analogy would be “selectively” performing a physical examination.
-When performing a physical examination, we don’t ask questions and then go look/palpate/auscult.
-No, we do an unbiased set of physical examination evaluations and in the same way consider your Global FAST® as an unbiased set of 15 data imaging points.
-Think of this mindset as your “point-of-care ultrasound physical examination” of your patient.
+When performing a physical exam, we don’t ask questions and then go look/palpate/auscult.
+No, we do an unbiased set of physical exam systems in the same way every time, otherwise we know we will miss important information (and fail to integrate information/findings that increase the probability of an accurate assessment).
+So in the same manner, consider your Global FAST® as an “unbiased set of 15 data imaging views.”
+Think of this Global FAST® Approach mindset as the “point-of-care ultrasound physical exam” of your patient.

-After Global FAST®, then and only then you may selectively image by performing a more detailed approach to the heart, or gastrointestinal tract, or then you may evaluate the soft tissue swelling or image the eye.
-However, a Global FAST® is always performed to prevent imaging interpretation errors.
-Through our courseware you will learn many examples of such imaging interpretation errors.
+After Global FAST®, then and only then you may selectively image by performing as examples 1) a more detailed approach to the heart or gastrointestinal tract, or 2) you may image the soft tissue swelling, or 3) image the eye.
+However, a Global FAST® is always performed to prevent the said “imaging interpretation errors” noted above.
+Through our FASTVet courseware, you will see many examples of such “imaging interpretation errors” through the flawed concept of “selective imaging”, i.e., “Cardiac Gallbladder” versus “Anaphylactic Gallbladder.”

-We love to hear back from you regarding our templates!
+We love to hear back from you regarding our FASTVet Goal-directed Templates!
 Email Dr. Greg Lisciandro at LearngGlobalFAST@gmail.com.

 Our Goal-directed Templates (“GDTs”) may look busy and intimidating but after taking our courses, you will see that these “GDTs” are really easy to complete quickly by checking the boxes.
 The GDTs entries will make sense!

-Note the Hepato-Renal Umbilical View (HR-U) is now more accurately named the Spleno-Intestino Umbilical (SI-U) View because the target organs at this FASTVet Original created view are the small intestine and spleen.
+Note the Hepato-Renal Umbilical View (HR-U) is now more accurately named the Spleno-Intestino Umbilical (SI-U) View because the “AFAST® Target-organs” at this FASTVet Original view are the small intestine and spleen and the probe is placed at the level of the umbilicus.

-Click here for Individual Templates AFAST®, TFAST®, and Vet BLUE® (Word Document File) for AFAST®, TFAST® and Vet BLUE®
+Click here for Individual Goal-directed Templates (GDTs) AFAST®, TFAST®, and Vet BLUE® (Word Document File) for AFAST®, TFAST® and Vet BLUE®

 Click here for Global FAST® Template ALL done in Standing (or sternal) Positioning